linode/developers/README.md

     $ thor publish

 This will SSH into every docs box, pull the latest repo from git, and build the site.
-You'll need SSH access for this to work (Linode employees only).
+You'll need SSH access and a config file for this to work (Linode employees only).

 If you want to build locally for testing purposes, you can do so like this: